- Available data, like mathematics remediation in postsecondary education, show that many students are graduating high school unprepared.

 - States must have high school mathematics graduation requirements that adequately prepare students for college and careers, and better align policies and expectations.

 - Graduation requirements in mathematics differ by number of units, content, and how much advanced coursework is required.
-Not all states have high expectations for students.
+Not all states have high expectations and this can lead to a gap in expectations between high school graduation requirements and what students need for postsecondary admissions.

 College and career readiness indicators point to gaps in mathematics that are higher than other subject areas.
 Many factors contribute to this, including the types of mathematics courses required for students.